Pluteus cervinus Fawn Pluteus Shipley Country Park,

 In a flower pot with Bottle Brush Plant (Callistemon).
 Same as

 previous photograph but showing the underside.
-Awaiting identification
+Not identified

 Bjerkandera adusta (possibly) Bramcote Open Space, Nottinghamshire